 I am having a hard time believing how quickly this summer is going.
 We have had friends and family visit, so we had a bit of summer vacation while enjoying them.
 Otherwise, this summer is still filled with a lot of activity.
 When I recently looked at the calendar and saw how soon a new school year will be starting — and how little I’ve done to prepare — I decided to buckle down and get ready.

-I’ve already written several posts on how to prepare for a new school year, and I’ve even got an audio if you’d like.
-But I thought I would put together a list of important ways a mom can spend her summertime, mostly in preparation of her own heart and mind for the year ahead.
+I’ve already written several posts on how to prepare for a new school year, but I thought I would put together a list of important ways a mom can spend her summertime, mostly in preparation of her own heart and mind for the year ahead.

 Yes, I’m talking to you!
 You need to take a little time off from “Super Mom” status and recuperate from a long winter and busy spring.
 Need help?
 I’ve written a book for tired women, and I especially recommend the chapter on time management.